-- Dr. Ehringer's research is aimed at identifying and understanding genetic underpinnings associated with alcohol and nicotine addiction.
-A major component of her work is to study variations in the human genes that encode for neuronal nicotinic receptors.
-The main binding site for nicotine, and also influenced by other drugs, these receptors have been associated with nicotine dependence, alcohol use and dependence, and other drug behaviors.
+Dr. Ehringer's research is aimed at identifying and understanding genetic underpinnings associated with drug addiction (alcohol, nicotine, opioids).
+One major component of her work is to study variations in the human genes that have been associated with drug behaviors in order to understand the underlying biology.
 Her laboratory uses human statistical genetics and molecular approaches to study the biological mechanisms that may be influenced by differences in genes.
 Another project in the lab is focused on understanding the effects of voluntary exercise on alcohol behaviors, and identifying differences in gene expression correlated with alcohol use and exercise.

 behavioral genetics, nicotine and alcohol addiction, exercise and alcohol behaviors

 IPHY 2800 - Introduction to Statistics

 Examines the application of statistics to research relevant to integrative physiology.
 Includes instruction and hands-on experience with related computer programs and interpretation of the results of their use.
 Recommended prerequisite: MATH 1300.

 IPHY 3280 - Intro to Data Science and Biostatistics

 Builds a foundation for modern data analysis and experimental design in the context of human physiology, health and disease.
 An intuitive understanding of probability, statistical methods, test outcomes and data relationships are emphasized over rigorous mathematical proofs.
 Foundational analytical skills using R and R Studio are developed using real and simulated data.

 IPHY 5262 - Application of Bioinformatics and Genomics